m-dodd/nhl-prediction/README.md

 We now have data in a form appropriate for machine learning.

 All preprocessing was performed in Python.
-Logistic Regression was performed using R as per requirements.
+Logistic Regression was performed using R as per the project requirements.

+## Results

+We learned two things during this project that we could use as a baseline to judge our model.

+1. The home team wins approximately 54.7% of the time.
+2. The theoretically upper limit for NHL predictions is approximately 62%.
+This result is from:
+    > Weissbock, J. (2014). *Forecasting Success in the National Hockey League using In-Game Statistics and Textual Data* (Doctoral dissertation, University of Ottawa).

+With these two metrics in mind we had set a reasonable target of 57% accuracy for our model recognizing that there is a lot of additional work we could do to improve it in the future.

+We achieved an accuracy of 57.4% over the entire 2018-2019 season; predicting 730 / 1271 correct results.

+But, unfortunately this was not good enough to quite our day jobs as we would not have been able to beat the bookies: